tubrokAlien/CocoaGLPaint/README.md

 OpenGL Paint for OS X

-Just add OpenGl framework and CocoaGLPaint sources to your project and have fun :)
+Just add OpenGL framework and CocoaGLPaint sources to your project and have fun :)